Witnesses describe fiery Martin County crash that killed 4 people

 According to the Florida Highway Patrol, the Tesla sedan slammed into the minivan, flipping over and bursting into flames.

-The scene left the intersection filled with debris as crews tried to rescue the victims involved.
+The intersection was left filled with debris as first responders tried to rescue the victims involved.

 Witnesses told WPTV that the crash and the aftermath are like nothing they have ever seen.